morrownr/USB-WiFi/home/AP_Mode/Bridged_Wireless_Access_Point.md

 What you will learn:

 - Linux networking with `systemd-networkd`
 - Establishing an AP with `hostapd`

+Note: It is recommended that research beyond what is included in this guide be accomplished for a full understanding of the topics.

 A `bridged wireless access point` (aka dumb AP) works within an existing ethernet network to add WiFi capability where it does not exist or to